 Include some visualization of your results.

-- Document the data, your answer(s), and the solution process (in an
+Document all elements and steps of your project: the data, your answer(s), and the solution process:

-Here are some suggestions what you can do to distinguish your project and exceed the minimum requirements:
+Here are some suggestions what you can do to distinguish your project from the minimum requirements:

-- Ask multiple questions that allow for more nuanced answers.
+- Ask multiple questions and questions that allow for nuanced answers.

 - Use multiple datasets and combine them.

-- Make sure that your data is encoded in
+- Make sure that your data is saved in and loaded from

 - Screen all key variables of your data prior to using them.

-- Make sure that your code can be executed and explain the purpose of new variables and data transformations.
+- Explain the purpose of new variables and data transformations.

-- Use informative summary tables for showing descriptive statistics.
+- Use summary tables for showing descriptive statistics.

-- Use different visualizations that support your verbal interpretations.
+- Use a variety of visualizations that support your verbal interpretations.